rossetti/KSLBook/docs/07-Chapter7.md

 |TandemQModelWithBlocking:NumInSystem| 30| 1.406| 0.016|
 |TandemQModelWithBlocking:TimeInSystem| 30| 2.815| 0.023|

 However, the exercises ask the reader to explore what happens if the arrival rate is increased.
 A tandem queueing system is just a series of stations.
 The concept of having stations where work is performed is very useful.
-The next section illustrates how to generalize these ideas.
+A later section illustrates how to generalize these ideas, but first we explore how to organize resources into sets or pools from which resources can be selected.

 ### Resource Pools